-a) Code Enforcement: The City will develop a reasonable enforcement program that focuses residential code enforcement activities on situations that pose an imminent threat to public health and safety.
+- a) Code Enforcement: The City will develop a reasonable enforcement program that focuses residential code enforcement activities on situations that pose an imminent threat to public health and safety.
 Such activities do not include minor alterations made to residences without benefit of permit when such alterations are made to accommodate a special need or disability of the resident(s), or for interior alterations made to allow or honor the residents' cultural needs or practices, unless those alteration pose an immediate threat to the safety of the residents or neighborhood.
-Residents requiring alterations to accommodate a special need or disability will be guided to the City's Reasonable Accommodations program.

-b) Reasonable Accommodations: The City has established a Reasonable Accommodations procedure, as required by the Acts, but the procedure and cost have been identified as constraints to the development of housing and the provision of accessible housing.
-The City will remove the application fee and will update its code to mitigate constraints by removing Finding 7 (Potential impact on surrounding uses).
+Residents requiring alterations to accommodate a special need or disability will be guided to the City's Reasonable Accommodations program. - b) Reasonable Accommodations: The City has established a Reasonable Accommodations procedure, as required by the Acts, but the procedure and cost have been identified as constraints to the development of housing and the provision of accessible housing.
+The City will review its current practices and costs to bring them in line with the State's model ordinance.